Landscape genetics: Pitfalls

 As a new and fast growing interdisciplinary field with no explicitly identified best practices, it has been subject to a number of flaws in both study design and interpretation.
 A 2016 publication identified four common pitfalls of landscape genetics research that should be targeted for correction.
-These include assuming gene flow is always advantageous, over-generalizing results, failing to consider other processes that affect the genetic structure of populations, and mistaking quantitative methods for robust study design.
+These include assuming gene flow is always advantageous, overgeneralizing results, failing to consider other processes that affect the genetic structure of populations, and mistaking quantitative methods for robust study design.
 In particular, authors have been encouraged to report their sampling design, reproducibility of molecular data, and details on the spatial data set and spatial analyses utilized.
 Because the effects of landscape on gene flow are not universal, sweeping generalities cannot be made, and species-specific studies are necessary.

 Many of these pitfalls result from the interdisciplinary nature of landscape genetics, and could be avoided with better collaboration among specialists in the fields of population genetics, landscape ecology, spatial statistics, and geography.